Future of the Audio Content Fund

 Following the conclusion of the pilot scheme period in March 2022, the ACF does not currently have any further funding in place to support programming (although it will continue to run until March 2023 in order to administer the remaining funded content).

-In the meantime we have organised an Open Letter to the Department for Digital, Culture, Media and Sport to show that the Fund is well-supported by producers, radio stations, organisations, educators and audiences across the UK.
+In the meantime we have organised an Open Letter to the Department for Digital, Culture, Media and Sport (DCMS) to show that the Fund is well-supported by producers, radio stations, organisations, educators and audiences across the UK.

 The most recent names added to the list are available below.